What makes a good Headshot Photo

 When I was looking to update my portfolio five years ago, I did my research watching galleries and thousand of pictures of a lot of headshots photographer.
 In the beginning, I need to admit that I was tempted to choose the one with the most beautiful pictures, the one where the actors look on the cover of a magazine!
 That is what we want, be noticeable, right?
 But the point is, they look fab, but I ask myself do I need a photo shoot for a magazine interview or cover?
 The answer was no!
 I've been hearing Casting Directors repeating too many times that they hate to choose somebody from the picture and do not be able to recognise the person when walking into their room.
 I did not want that, so I chose the photographer with natural retouched pictures.

 The best outfit is always something that suits you.
 Choose something that makes you feel confident.
 Choose outfits with no visible brands, with no pattern or showy, nothing that can distract the viewer from your face.
 Remember, what you wear should be complementary to you, to enhance your colour, not the main attraction of the picture.

-IT IS EVERYTHING IN THE EYES!
+IT IS ALL IN THE EYES!

 Your Karisma, your vibes comes out through your eyes, and what makes them pop up is the correct light.